-So he asked the Buddha for help in interpreting those dreams for him which he did.
+So he asked the Buddha for help in interpreting those dreams for him, which he did.
 Dream no. 6 took our attention and we found it amusing.
-It was illustrated on a painting mural depicting both the Kings dream and alongside it the Buddha’s interpretation.
+It was illustrated in a painting depicting both the King’s dream and the Buddha’s interpretation.
 The king dreamt of a mangy, scabby dog (some say a wolf or a jackal) seen peeing into a bowl made of pure gold (left picture), while the villagers are standing by looking on and encouraging it.
-The Buddha’s interpretation according to scriptures was to reassure the King that these prophesies would only come to pass in the future and not during the king’s life.
-This he said would be when the time reaches 2500 Sasana years or circa 1957.
-The scriptures of the Buddha’s interpretations said that ” … when rulers would be dishonest ,avaricious and evil , the good people will not be respected or praised anymore thus reducing reputations.
+The Buddha’s interpretation according to scriptures was to reassure the King that these prophecies would only come to pass in the future and not during the king’s life.
+This, he said, would be when the time reaches 2500 Sasana years or circa 1957.
+The scriptures of the Buddha’s interpretations said that ” … when rulers would be dishonest ,avaricious and evil , the good people will not be respected or praised anymore, thus reducing reputations.
 So they have to make friends with bad people i.e. foreigners for the sake of their reputation”.

 A very modern interpretation/explanation can be found on the right side of this mural.
 A shy young girl and a European boyfriend with long hair and a stunning lilac suit are sitting on a sofa.
 He holds his hand around her shoulder in a possessive posture.
 Definitely not the type of man a decent Burmese family would dream of as a son-in-law.
 Anyway, we liked and could easily identify with him and his situation.
 Father and mother are sitting on their sofa, with the father seen unpacking a present presumably from the young man.
 He and his wife don’t seem to be happy or amused, judging by their facial expression.
 So, what’s the moral of the story?
 The dog/wolf represents the foreigner suitor as you can see by the colour of his hair and his face.
 Most probably, the girl’s parents are poor and have to give their daughter’s hand to a ‘good for nothing’ foreigner who will spoil their daughter, without doubt.